 - mental anguish suffered by the survivor(s) of the decedent

 ..... including the loss of care, protection and/or guidance that would have been received from the decedent.

 It's also worth considering that in certain circumstances punitive damages may also be awarded dependent on the facts of the case however, these damages are only awarded when intended to punish a wrongdoer(s) and to prevent them from harming others again.

-Contact our Palm Beach Wrongful Death Attorneys Today
+Contact Our Florida Wrongful Death Attorneys Today